LisaBaetsle/Assesment-Freestyle/README.md

-# Assesment-Freestyle
+# Assessment-Freestyle

 ## Motivation

-This is a freestyle project of an assesment.
+This is a freestyle project of an assessment.
 In this project, I try to apply as much as possible of what I've learned about responsiveness, user experience & user interface.
 I paid attention to readability of the code, best practices and semantic elements.